biolink/biolink-model/docs/index.md

  * [object derivative qualifier](object_derivative_qualifier.md)
  * [object direction qualifier](object_direction_qualifier.md)
  * [object form or variant qualifier](object_form_or_variant_qualifier.md)
+ * [object location in text](object_location_in_text.md) - Character offsets for the text span(s) in the supporting text corresponding to the object concept of the extracted assertion
  * [object part qualifier](object_part_qualifier.md)
  * [onset qualifier](onset_qualifier.md) - a qualifier used in a phenotypic association to state when the phenotype appears is in the subject
  * [original object](original_object.md) - used to hold the original object of a relation (or predicate) that an external knowledge source uses before transformation to match the biolink-model specification.
  * [original predicate](original_predicate.md) - used to hold the original relation/predicate that an external knowledge source uses before transformation to match the biolink-model specification.
  * [original subject](original_subject.md) - used to hold the original subject of a relation (or predicate) that an external knowledge source uses before transformation to match the biolink-model specification.
  * [p value](p_value.md) - A quantitative confidence value that represents the probability of obtaining a result at least as extreme as that actually obtained, assuming that the actual value was the result of chance alone.
+     * [adjusted p value](adjusted_p_value.md) - The adjusted p-value is the probability of obtaining test results at least as extreme as the results actually observed, under the assumption that the null hypothesis is correct, adjusted for multiple comparisons.
+P is always italicized and capitalized.
+The actual P value* should be expressed (P=.
+04)  rather than expressing a statement of inequality (P<.
+05), unless P<.
+         * [bonferonni adjusted p value](bonferonni_adjusted_p_value.md) - The Bonferroni correction is an adjustment made to P values when several dependent or independent  statistical tests are being performed simultaneously on a single data set.
+To perform a Bonferroni  correction, divide the critical P value (α) by the number of comparisons being made.
+P is always italicized and  capitalized.
+The actual P value* should be expressed (P=.
+04) rather than expressing a statement of inequality  (P<.
+05), unless P<.
  * [part qualifier](part_qualifier.md) - defines a specific part/component of the core concept (used in cases there this specific part has no IRI we can use to directly represent it, e.g. 'ESR1 transcript' q: polyA tail).
      * [object part qualifier](object_part_qualifier.md)
      * [subject part qualifier](subject_part_qualifier.md)